Community Benefit Connect Certificate Program

 Community Benefit Connect will review the applicant’s request and supporting documentation and materials when reconsidering the adverse assessment decision, and will notify the applicant in writing of the decision within 45 days of receiving the request.
 All decisions are final.

-Community Benefit Connect has convened a panel of subject-matter experts (SMEs) to assist in the review of the assessment items submitted by the applicants.
-SMEs are selected based on their demonstrated expertise, experience level, geographic representation, and specialty area.
-SMEs will be appointed on an ad-hoc basis.
+Community Benefit Connect has convened a panel of Peer Reviewers to assist in the review of the assessment items submitted by the applicants.
+Peer Reviewers are selected based on their demonstrated expertise, experience level, geographic representation, and specialty area.
+They will be appointed on an ad-hoc basis.

 Content and Assessment Evaluation